carlosricov/Flask-Portfolio-Website/README.md

 [Carlos Ricoveri](https://github.com/carlosricov) and [Jorge Sanchez](https://github.com/S4ND1X).
 If interested in learning more about our pod, feel free to explore the __About__ section, also designed by Jorge.
 For the time being, only the profiles of the members of team 1 will be accessible.
 To see them, click on the corresponding image within the landing page.
 The profile section was designed by [Saul Montes De Oca](https://github.com/saulmontesdeoca).
 A screenshot of the welcome landing page can be seen here:
 ![Figma Landing Page Revised Design][product-screenshot]

+Update: The website is deployed via AWS cloud services.
+Nginx was configured to handle all requests as well as handling a reverse-proxy to redirect http to https.
+The site is currently running at all times as a service on the cloud server.
+The website can be accessed via [this link here](carlosricoveri.duckdns.org).

 ### Built With
 * [Bootstrap](https://getbootstrap.com)
 * [Python](https://www.python.org/)